Location: The World

 How to be safe when exploring an ever-changing world

 For thirty years there’s been a progressive breaking down of borders and today, there are zero borders Americans cannot cross – in principle, anyway.
 There are obviously a few notable caveats to this rule and places that are tougher to access, but the message is the same.
 The world is open to all the adventures you could hope for.
 The other facet of this is that there is a world of safety possibilities that need to be considered.
-These are developing every year.
+These are developing and changing every year.
 From new diseases developing in South America to the growing wealth of people in Africa increasing car use and subsequent accidents.
 The world is your oyster, but you need to stay safe while exploring the world.

 Planning… for the unavoidable?

 Whatever hazards are present across your exploration locations, you can and should plan for the unthinkable.
 Sounds counter-intuitive, but the steps you need to take are remarkably simple.
 First off, get comprehensive travel insurance to safeguard your health and equipment.
-Whatever the level of medical care available abroad, it’s important that you have it available and without worrying about whether you have the cash or money in your checking account to cover it.
+Whatever the level of medical care available abroad, it’s important that you have insurance and avoid the worry about whether you have the cash or money in your checking account to cover it.
 Chop and change according to the costs of the area you’re traveling to, but don’t cheap out — medical evacuation can cost $50,000, according to CNBC, for example.

 With insurance in hand, it’s a case of being flexible and learning the language.
 Mystery illness can strike anyone down, as can accidents.
-This shouldn’t deter you, and just ensure you’ve learned key phrases and familiarize yourself with the local area to ensure you can be helped.
+This shouldn’t deter you, just ensure you’ve learned key phrases and familiarize yourself with the local area to ensure you can be helped.

 Staying ahead of the news